-I am a Cognitive Science PhD student at Indiana University.
-My current research revolves around two major themes:
+I am a Cognitive Science PhD student at Indiana University and a graduate visitor at the Center for Formal Epistemology at Carnegie Mellon University.
+My current research is scattered around these topics:

-When I am not learning or studying learning, I like to play music, sing, travel, and improve my bird classification skills.
+When I am not learning or studying learning, I like to play music, sing, travel, conduct clay & glazing studies, and improve my bird categorization skills.

 I am always enthusiastic to discuss your/my research and ideas.
 Please, feel free to contact me :)

-Cognitive Scientists who shaped my thinking the most: James McClelland & David Rumelhart, Andy Clark, Linda Smith, Sam Gershman, Rob Goldstone, Pierre-Yves Oudeyer, Randall Beer, Uri Hasson, Brian Skyrms, Luc Steels, Justin Wood
+Cognitive Scientists who shaped my thinking the most: James McClelland & David Rumelhart, Andy Clark, Linda Smith, Sam Gershman, Rob Goldstone, Pierre-Yves Oudeyer, Randall Beer, Uri Hasson, Brian Skyrms, Luc Steels

 I am grateful to be supported by these people: Arseny Moskvichev, Polina Greskova, Alexey Filippov, Roman Tikhonov, Vili Hätönen, George Moroz, Grigory Anufriev, Thomas Gorman, Eleanor Schille-Hudson, Rob Goldstone, Peter Todd + many others

 January 21st: our (with R. Goldstone) work showing unequal influences of categories on the color perception of simultaneously present objects is published in Cognition